metastatedev/smarter-contracts/README.md

 ## Smarter Contracts

+**The contracts in this repository are work-in-progress.
+Do not use them in production.
+No support will be provided.**

 Application-layer smart contracts &amp; tooling.

 Unless otherwise specified, contracts in this repository have *not* been audited and should be considered *experimental*.